 Demand side participation (DSP) refers to activities performed by consumers to reduce demand due to various triggers.
-DSP has been observed in the National Electricity Market (NEM) for many years, although at relatively minor contributions.

-In light of trends in the transformation of the power system, with increasingly active consumers and enabling technologies, DSP resources are expected to grow over time, making forecasting DSP increasingly important in understanding the balancing-supply-and-demand balance.
+In light of trends in the transformation of the power system, with increasingly active consumers and enabling technologies, DSP resources are expected to grow over time, making forecasting DSP increasingly important in understanding the supply-demand balance.

 AEMO publishes this document to describe the methodology for calculating DSP for use in its medium- to longer term reliability and planning studies.
-It also explains the extent to which, in general terms, DSP information received under National Electricity Rules (NER) rule 3.7D has informed AEMO's development or use of load forecasts for the purposes of the exercise of its functions under the National Electricity Rules (NER).
+It also explains the extent to which, in general terms, DSP information received under National Electricity Rules (NER) rule 3.7D has informed AEMO's development or use of load forecasts for the purposes of the exercise of its functions under the NER.